yichenroy/com-liferay-poshi-runner/pql.markdown

 The 'field' is representative of the poshi properties attributed to each individual 'testcase command'.

-Here are some example properties that you can use:
+Here are some example properties that can be used:

 * portal.acceptance
 * testray.main.component.name
 * testray.component.names
 * ...

-For a comprehensive list within 'portal' please see look for the property 'test.case.available.property.names' in [test.properties](https://github.com/liferay/liferay-portal/blob/master/test.properties).
+For the most recent comprehensive list within 'liferay-portal' please see look for the property 'test.case.available.property.names' in [test.properties](https://github.com/liferay/liferay-portal/blob/master/test.properties).

 **Operator**